fbgallet/roam-extension-live-ai-assistant/README.md

 ### Web search (or web as context)

-⚠️ Currently Web Search can only be achieved with OpenAI dedicated models or Anthropic models.
+⚠️ Currently Web Search can only be achieved with OpenAI dedicated models, Anthropic models or Grok models.

 The knowledge base used for the LLM responses can be the web itself if you use `Web search` command (or OpenAI `gpt-4o-search` or `gpt-4o-mini-search` models with basic prompt completion command) .
 It's useful if you're looking for information that requires recent data or practical questions, for example, organizing a trip.